opencomputeproject/SAI-Challenger/usecases/README.md

 ### Standalone mode vs. Client-Server Mode

 SAI Challenger can be executed in two modes:
-1. [standalone mode](docs/standalone_mode.md) - both syncd and pytest are running in the same Docker container;
+1. [standalone mode](docs/standalone_mode.md) - both syncd and pytest are running in the same Docker container.

-<a href="url"><img src="../img/sai-challenger-sm.svg" align="center" width="500" ></a>

 This mode is generally only suitable for PTF dataplane testing, because everything is onside the same Docker container.
 OTG traffic-generator tests controlled by snappi require separate containers.

+<a href="url"><img src="../img/sai-challenger-sm.svg" align="center" width="500" ></a>

-2. [client-server mode](docs/client_server_mode.md) - syncd and pytest are running in the separate Docker containers;
+2. [client-server mode](docs/client_server_mode.md) - syncd and pytest are running in the separate Docker containers.

 <a href="url"><img src="../img/sai-challenger-cs.svg" align="center" width="500" ></a>